Unite Liberals and Conservatives With a Nationalist Plan for the American People

 - Congress has nobody to blame but itself for having no power to fix the problems at the Veterans Administration (VA), to fire those responsible for the VA scandal, or to force the DOJ to release documents requested by Congress unredacted.

 - Levy and collect taxes.
 And yet the IRS, an executive branch agency, under the treasury department, collects our taxes.
 Thus Congress only has itself to blame when it had no power to end the IRS scandals.

-- Coin (i.e. make) our money.
+- Coin (i.e. make) money.
 And yet the Bureau of Engraving and Printing under the Treasury Department (an executive branch agency) coins our money.

-- The congressional committee could appoint/hire an agency "executive" or "administrator" to execute their orders.
+The congressional committee could appoint/hire an agency "executive" or "administrator" to execute their orders.
 This model already works well at the local government level where county governments, run by a Board of Supervisors, have a county executive that executes their orders.

 b) Return to a Constitutional Military